forwinder15/learndiesels/content/posts/2019-04-27--the-complete-guide-to-starting-a-diesel-in-cold-weather/index.md

 ---
-title: The Complete Guide To Starting A Diesel In Cold Weather
+title: 7 Step Guide To Starting A Diesel In Cold Weather
 category: How Tos
 cover: snow.jpeg
 author: Johnathan Coker